1 – 2022 WORLD AMATEUR TOUR SCHEDULE

 3.1 Reference period

-This ranking is based on the results of the year in progress, from the first to the last tournament.
+This ranking is based on the results of the 2 years 2020 and 2021 in progress, from the first of 2020 to the last tournament of 2021.

-Only the WATs that are indicated on the official list of prices awarded during each World Amateur Tour tournament are taken into account.
+Only the WAT’s(Points) that are indicated on the official list of prices awarded during each World Amateur Tour tournament are taken into account.
 There is one overall ranking for men and one for women.
-The ranking is based on the net scores, with 60% of the handicap.
+The ranking of each tournament is based on the net scores, with 60% of the handicap.

-To be eligible to the title of the year a player must participate in at least 2 (two) tournaments and be present at the final tournament.
+To be eligible to the title of the year a player must participate in at least 2 (two) tournaments and be present and participate at the final and last tournament.

 3.4 Amateur series